ZH7777777/rgbir_seg/README.md

-# rgb_ir_seg
+# RGB-IR-Segmentation
-unofficial implementation of sota on the MFNet some attempt of applying domain adaptation,transformer module,reconstruct,fusion on the RGB-IR segmentation
+- unofficial implementation of sota on the MFNet dataset

+- some attempt of applying domain adaptation,transformer module,reconstruct,fusion on the RGB-IR segmentation

 ## Models List